qbanguije/lcc-solo/README.md

 mv stratum-pool node_modules/
 ```

-4. Edit the server,js file to suit your configuration:
+4. Edit the server.js file to suit your configuration:

 5. Run the server: